baseonballs/mpower-sitedocs/site-docs/mathematics/elem/number-sets/complex-polar-notation.md

 - **Signal Processing**: In engineering, polar form simplifies the analysis of sinusoidal signals and AC circuits.

-### Summary
+## Summary

 Polar notation provides a powerful way to represent complex numbers, focusing on their magnitude and angle.
 This representation simplifies various mathematical operations and is widely used in science and engineering.

-If you have more questions or need further examples, feel free to ask!
+**References**:

+1. **Weisstein, Eric W.** "Polar Form of a Complex Number." *MathWorld—A Wolfram Web Resource*.
+[Website Link](https://mathworld.wolfram.com/PolarFormofComplexNumber.html)

+2. **Stewart, James.** *Calculus: Early Transcendentals.* Cengage Learning, 2015.
+(This textbook discusses polar coordinates and complex numbers in detail.)

+3. **Miller, I., & Freund, J.** *Probability and Statistics.* Prentice Hall, 1990.
+(This book includes sections on complex numbers and their polar representation.)

+4. **Lay, David C.** *Linear Algebra and Its Applications.* Cengage Learning, 2012.
+(Discusses applications of complex numbers in linear algebra contexts, including polar notation.)